 “How did he get the brown finger paint out of the tub?”
 I thought before approaching closer and realizing that my toddler was not finger painting with paint– it was poop.
 This was not first and has yet to be the last time one of my toddlers has removed or simply reached into their diaper to smear, paint, and plain out play with their poop.
 Poop smearing certainly isn’t the most common toddler behavior in the book, but it’s not exactly uncommon either.

 Why in Clorox’s name would my toddler be playing with poop?

-It’s kind of a could be one or the other or both explanation here.
+It’s kind of a could be one, the other, or both explanation here.
 Many toddlers start having fecal matter fun when they begin potty training.
 Your toddler has a great deal of focus placed on his or her butt and what comes out of it at this stage in life.
 As a result, something your toddler likely never really paid much attention to is suddenly a highlight of their day.
-Curious about the brown excrement many toddlers poke a finger in and find it sticks and then can be smeared and wiped all over the place.
+Curious about the brown excrement, many toddlers poke a finger in and find it sticks and then can be smeared and wiped all over the place.
 This leads to the second possible cause.

 Is poop playing dangerous to my toddler’s health?